vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ```
 Cluster creation roughly takes 15-20 minutes to complete.
 Verify the health of the cluster and apply the labels.

-**After the Workload cluster creation verify the cluster labels and ako pod status**
+**Important**: After the Workload cluster creation verify the cluster labels and ako pod status.
 1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
     <!-- /* cSpell:disable */ -->
      ```bash